 In cleft lip and palate patients few treatments are based on aesthetics and some are based on functional improvement solely.
 Treatment of cleft palate is also one of them.
-Treatment of cleft palate is very important for functional rehabilitation for eg speech, swallowing etc.
+Cleft palatoplasty is very important for functional rehabilitation for eg speech, swallowing, etc.

 A similar patient named Alex 10 months old reported to our Richardson dental cleft and craniofacial hospital with a complaint of cleft palate.
 A cleft palate in layman’s term is a slit in the palate formed due to various reasons like maternal hormonal disorders, use of psychiatric medications, vitamin and folic acid deficiency, hypoxia and cigarette smoking, maternal obesity and overweight, hereditary factors such as race, ethnicity and genetics and geographical situation.